L-Clem/Workshop-2020-EPSI_B1-groupe-10/README.md

 <br/>

 ### EN :
-This is the repo. of the **Arcade Park** project of our 2020 workshop.
+This is the repo. of the **Arcade Park** project of our first 2020 workshop but also of our graduate studies.

 The workshop lasted one week, with as theme/instruction :
 > Conception and valorisation of a video game and its universe.